A River Ain't Too Much to Love

-A River Ain't Too Much to Love is the eleventh studio album by Smog.
-It was released on May 30, 2005 in Europe by Domino Recording Company and in North America by Drag City.
+A River Ain't Too Much to Love is the eleventh studio album by Smog, released on May 30, 2005, on Domino Records in Europe and on Drag City in North America.
 It is Bill Callahan's final studio album released under the Smog moniker.
+Callahan initially wanted to release the album under his own name, but decided against doing so after pressure from Drag City.

+A River Ain't Too Much to Love features guest appearances by Joanna Newsom and Thor Harris of Shearwater.
+Music videos were produced for both "Rock Bottom Riser" and "I Feel Like the Mother of the World", the latter featuring actress Chloë Sevigny.
+Both videos can be found on the "Rock Bottom Riser" CD single release.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 29 reviews, indicating "generally favorable reviews".

 Track listing

+Cover versions

+Callahan's "I'm New Here" is covered on (and used as the album title of) Gil Scott-Heron's final album.